Page level ads:

 T1, T2, T3, T4 nerve root lesions

-T1 nerve root is a primary candidate of suspicion when dealing with deep upper back pain, the pain usually extending in this instance down the inner arm, and sometimes to the chest.
+A T1 nerve root is a primary candidate of suspicion when dealing with deep upper back pain, usually extending in this instance down the inner arm, and sometimes to the chest.

 Again the SAR and ULTT tests will be positive.

 Specific muscle weakness in the hand will be sought by your chiropractor.
-In particular, "opposition" of the thumb and pinkie, and the muscles that you would use to squeeze your fingers together (PAD muscles) and apart (DAB muscles).
+In particular, opposition of the thumb and pinkie, and those that you would use to squeeze your fingers together, the PAD myos, and apart, the DABs.

-Deep upper back pain, AND tingling down the inner arm, AND weakness in the hand?
-T1 nerve root lesion; or a C5 dorsal scapular problem.
+Deep upper back pain, and tingling down the inner arm, and weakness in the hand equals a T1 nerve root lesion; or a C5 dorsal scapular problem.
 Only a careful and thorough examination can work it out.

 Cervical compression and Spurling's tests